Tramb-dev/french-population-intensity/README.md

 ## How to run this project

 First install all the dependencies by executing `npm install`.
-Then run `node run server/server.js` for a node server.
+Then run `node server/server.js` for a node server.
 Navigate to `http://localhost:8080/` or your configured environment port to see the project.